Lyang30/AutomateSMR/README.md

 # AutomateSMR
+This is an automated form that is design for the client's need.

-Reported by sectional
+# Reported by sectional
 1. Individual reporting the issue of a security component

-Informational sectional
+# Informational sectional
 1. Individual completing the form
 2. In Date of Request - VBA code to not allow any symbols such as "/" and "-" into the field because the form use this information to put onto email subject line